Bot Configuration¶

 Further Bot Examples¶

-It is possible to create Bots with rules based on elapsed time.
-This can be useful for managing content that should be checked on a regular basis, or finding content that may have expired for example.
+It is often useful to create Bots with rules based on elapsed time.
+This type of Bot can be used for managing content that should be checked on a regular basis, or finding content that may have expired for example.

 {